 Application Essays

-There are three essays required as part of the Gilman Scholarship application: the Statement of Purpose Essay and the two Community Impact Essays, which are the Building Mutual Understanding Essay and the Follow-on Service Project Proposal.
-For those applying for a Critical Need Language Award, an additional essay is required.
+There are three essays required as part of the Gilman application: the Statement of Purpose Essay and the two Community Impact Essays, which are the Building Mutual Understanding Essay and the Follow-on Service Project Proposal.
+For those applying for a Critical Need Language Award (CNLA) or for the STEM Supplemental Award, additional essays are required.

 Essay Guidelines